 Check ‘n Go is a direct lender of payday loans based in Cincinnati, Ohio.
-It offers online loans in 17 states and has locations in 24 states.
+Like Check Into Cash and Advance America it offers both online loans and in-person loans.
+Online loans are available in 17 states and it has locations in 24 states.
 The rates on its payday loans vary from state to state and depend on the various state regulations it needs to comply with.
 You can find information about the rates and fees for your state on its website.
 Along with payday loans you can also get cash advances, installment loans and cash checks at a Check ‘n Go location.

 An online payday loan can be more convenient than an in-store loan.
 To apply online you’ll need an active phone number, your address and a bank account that accepts ACH transfers.
 Online applications are quick and you should know if you’re approved quickly.
 Transfer of funds can take between one to two business days.